34sravani-g/34sravani-g/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @sravani
-- 👀 I’m interested in web development and Android
+- 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning problem solving using DSA, java, web development etc
 - 💞️ I love to blend my skills and creativity to create some real-world projects that can help the world in a huge way!